pollfish/docs/pay-on-screenouts.md

 When Pay on Screenouts feature is enabled:

 <ul>
-<li>On a successful complete, the relevant Survey Completed local callback will fire. </li>
+<li>On a successful complete, the relevant Survey Completed local callback will fire with the relevant info around the reward and earnings.</li>
-<li>On a payable screenout, the relevant Survey Completed local callback will fire with the relevant info.</li>
+<li>On a payable screenout, the relevant Survey Completed local callback will fire with the relevant info around the reward and earnings.</li>
 <li>On a non payable screenout, User Not Eligible local callback will fire </li>
 </ul>

 **Note:** <i> Firing Survey Completed local callbacks on payable screenouts, when the feature is enabled, is not currently supported in the old mobile SDKs.
-Publishers should update to the latest SDKs if they would like to rely on the Survey Completed callback </i>
+Publishers should update to the latest SDKs (v6) if they would like to rely on the Survey Completed callback on payable screenouts</i>